odileeds/covid-19/LocalAuthorities/dashboard/README.md

-# Dashboard data
+# Dashboard

 We have a job that updates the data each day and stores the current state in [JSON files per Local Authority](data/).

+## Sources

 The data are sourced from:

 * __restrictions__ from the [House of Commons Library's CSV file of restrictions](https://visual.parliament.uk/research/visualisations/coronavirus-restrictions-map/commonslibrary-coronavirus-restrictions-data.csv) (they also have [a nice map](https://visual.parliament.uk/research/visualisations/coronavirus-restrictions-map/))
 * __cases__ from the [Public Health England API](https://coronavirus.data.gov.uk/developers-guide)